Pratikkuntawar/vrvbackend/README.md

 Open Postman
 Launch Postman on your system.

+**Server might take few seconds to respond,So keep wait for few second after making request to the route**

 **To Test Register Route**
 Create a New Request
 Click the "New" button or on three dots and select " Add Request".